-But there are other facets of Victoria that we find even more intriguing—the totems in the downtown area, for example, honoring the First Nations that were the original inhabitants here.
+But there are other facets of Victoria that we find even more intriguing—the totems in the downtown area, for example, honoring the First Nations peoples, the original inhabitants of the island.

 We visited Victoria about 15 years ago (pre-RVing), and our most vivid memories were of the excellent Royal British Columbia Museum.
 We’ve been wanting to return, and that’s where we headed first.

-There’s a lot more to the museum than just the First Nations exhibits, but this was the most captivating part for us.
+There’s a lot more to the museum than just the First Nations exhibits, but this was what captivated us most.
 The museum focuses not only on the past, but also the present and future of the First Nations peoples.

 Victoria is an exceptionally walkable city.
-Some of the most famous attractions—The Royal British Columbia Museum, the Parliament Buildings, and the Fairmont Empress Hotel—are within a couple of blocks of the Inner Harbour.
+Some of the most famous attractions—The Royal British Columbia Museum, the Parliament Building, and the Fairmont Empress Hotel—are within a couple of blocks of the Inner Harbour.